 The agency has not entertained public discussion about whether recycling should be required for the coal-to-gas conversions completed at the Dresden plant on Seneca and proposed at the Lansing plant on Cayuga.

-In two lawsuits challenging permits at Greenidge, lawyers for the DEC have successfully argued to suppress affidavits by Boyer, the HABs expert, concerning the likely link between hot water discharges and toxic algae.
+In two lawsuits challenging permits at Greenidge, lawyers for the DEC have urged the court to discount affidavits by Boyer, the HABs expert, concerning the likely link between hot water discharges and toxic algae.
+However, his affidavits remain a part of the case records.

 Installing a recycling system at the Lansing plant would be a multi-million-dollar expense that would undercut the profitability Blackstone seeks for its investors.